 Body, Gender, and Belief in China

 ANTH-UA 350 Identical to RELST-UA 350.
-Prerequisite: Human Society and Culture (ANTHUA 1) or permission of the instructor.
+Prerequisite: Culture, Power, and Society (ANTHUA 1) or permission of the instructor.
 Zito.
 4 points.

 Provides an extended and historical exploration of categories basic to social life such as gender, body, and family.
 Examines the images of family and positions of women in the classics; factors in ritualist and Taoist notions of body; and discusses changes in the practices of filiality over time.
 Analyses of secondary monographs are combined with work in primary sources.